Home » Engagement & Wedding Rings » Diamonds

 Can baguette diamonds be used as center stones for engagement rings?

 While baguettes are most commonly used as accent or side stones, they can be used as center stones for those who want a truly unconventional look.
-A larger baguette as a center stone makes a bold, architectural statement.
-However, because baguettes have fewer facets than brilliant cuts, they display less sparkle as center stones.
-Our jewelry consultants can show you options and help you decide what works best for your style.
+A larger baguette center makes a bold, architectural statement.
+Because baguettes have fewer facets than brilliant cuts, they display less sparkle in that role, so we recommend visiting a showroom where our jewelry consultants can show you options side by side.

 Are baguette diamonds more fragile than other cuts?

 The sharp, squared corners of baguettes are more vulnerable to chipping than the beveled corners found on emerald cuts or the rounded edges of brilliant cuts.
 Protective settings like channel or bezel settings help shield these corners.
-With proper care and secure settings, baguettes hold up well to daily wear.
+With proper care and secure settings, baguettes hold up well to daily wear, and our team can inspect your settings any time you stop in.

 How do I match baguette side stones to my center diamond?

-When selecting baguettes as side stones, match the color grade to your center diamond so the stones appear consistent.
-Also ensure the baguettes match each other in clarity, color, and physical dimensions.
-Size matters more than carat weight with baguettes because two stones of equal carat weight can have different proportions.
+Match the color grade to your center diamond so the stones appear consistent, and make sure the baguettes match each other in clarity, color, and physical dimensions.
+Size matters more than carat weight here, because two stones of equal carat weight can have different proportions.
+Our consultants can help you pair stones that read as one cohesive design.

-Yes, we carry numerous engagement ring styles featuring baguette diamonds from designers like Tacori, Verragio, A.JAFFE, and our exclusive RB Signature collection.
-We also offer wedding bands with channel-set baguettes.
+Yes.
+We stock engagement ring styles featuring baguette diamonds from designers including Tacori, Verragio and A.JAFFE, alongside our own RB Signature collection, plus wedding bands with channel-set baguettes.
 Visit any of our showrooms to view options in person, or book an appointment for personalized assistance.